December 17, 2020

 During the late Nineties new ideas and new technologies had already written new rules.
 Everything was possible and there was no longer one best way of doing things.
 In New York, Chiat/Day’s offices featured touch-down desks, garish crimson floors and walls and a reception framed by a huge pair of plastic, glistening lips.
 In Helsinki, Sol Cleaning Services did away completely with ideas as outmoded as desks and working hours.
 In the UK, British Airways gave its staff olive groves and indoor streams to work alongside.
 And in London a small media company called Michaelides & Bednash had offices that consisted of a room furnished with a single, 20m-long, serviced table for its staff to share.

 Such workplaces were surely one-offs, mere footnotes to the grand narrative.
 Little wonder that the eminent workplace theorist and designer Frank Duffy wrote the following about the Michaelides & Bednash office in his 1997 book The New Office: ‘The Michaelides & Bednash table would not work for many of the companies featured in this book.
 The office space is very specific to the business it houses.’

 And that should have been that.
-Except that the long table with a core of data, comms and power servicing favoured by Michaelides & Bednash – now commonly known as a bench system – has become one of the great office-design success stories of the past few years.
-All significant furniture manufacturers have a bench system as a standard offering, often their flagship range.
+Except that the long table with a core of data, comms and power servicing favoured by Michaelides & Bednash – now commonly known as a bench system – became one of the great office-design success stories.
+All significant furniture manufacturers had a bench system as a standard offering, often their flagship range.